daanielcruz/Foodfy_CSS-JS/README.md

 ## What's Foodfy?

-Foodfy is a simple platform that i created to train some technologyes, following a challenge proposed by Rocketseat!  :rocket:
+Foodfy is a simple platform that i created to train some technologies, following a challenge proposed by Rocketseat!  :rocket:

 <h1 align="center">